eslteacher902010/crud-app-composers/README.md

 * Data from [OpenOpus API](https://openopus.org/)
 * Built with ❤️ for classical music enthusiasts.
-* Thank you to Stefanie Lee.
+* Thank you to Stephanie Lee.